Pic

 This was one of the reasons why we also decided to convert the entire OutSystems UI CSS to a SCSS project so that in larger projects we could use the styles directly in our projects, without needing to be depending on the original theme.

-Although this is not recommended, since we will lose the CSS updates from OutSystems UI, in this larger projects with a lot of customizations, it’s easier to handle and we can still be checking and maintaining our entire projects on each new release of OutSystems UI.
+Although this is not recommended, since we will lose the CSS updates from OutSystems UI, in these larger projects with a lot of customizations, it’s easier to handle and we can still check and maintain our entire projects on each new release of OutSystems UI.

 We ended up doing this for both OutSystems UI (Reactive) and OutSystems UI Web, creating what we called the OutSystems UI Theme Generators.
 After using it for some time, we decided to publish this SCSS projects as open-source, so any developer can use it and maybe it will help other Front-End developers to get their themes quickly too and maybe start creating an open-source Front-End community.